ChrisKurz/NCS-Tutorial/DFU/NCSv3.2.0/mcuboot_AddToProject/README.md

 >  __Note:__ In previous hands-on we used the function __printk()__, which is included in the Zephyr kernel.
 In the Zephyr hello\_world example the [PICOLIB](https://docs.nordicsemi.com/bundle/ncs-3.0.0/page/zephyr/develop/languages/c/picolibc.html) library is included.
 This library supports all standard C formatted input and output functions, like _printf()_.
 This is also the reason why _#include <stdio.h>_ is used in the code example.

-3) Now we want to add MCUboot to our project.

-&nbsp;  _Sysbuild_ allows us to handle two independent projects within a single project build.
+3) Now we want to add MCUboot to our project. _Sysbuild_ allows us to handle two independent projects within a single project build.
 So it is basically doing a multi-image build.
 The images are:

-&nbsp;   - our own application image.
+   - our own application image.
 In this hands-on it is the hello world project that also prints "Image: MCUboot1" and

-&nbsp;   - the MCUboot project itself, which is provided by the _nRF Connect SDK_ installation.
+   - the MCUboot project itself, which is provided by the _nRF Connect SDK_ installation.
 So here we will only use KCONFIG to define the features that we would like to use from the provided MCUboot project.
 We will not change the MCUboot source code!

-&nbsp;  We will use a _Sysbuild_ KConfig project file for doing all the needed sysbuild configurations.
+   We will use a _Sysbuild_ KConfig project file for doing all the needed sysbuild configurations.
 Add the file __sysbuild.conf__ to your project folder (this is the folder where the CMakeLists.txt file is located).
 The file structure of your project should look like this:

-&nbsp;   _Workspace folder_/helloWorld<br>
+   _Workspace folder_/helloWorld<br>

 &nbsp;   |--- src<br>
 &nbsp;   |--- |--- main.c<br>